West Pakistan: Governors of West Pakistan

-Chief Ministers of West Pakistan
+Chief ministers of West Pakistan

 Local government

 The twelve divisions of West Pakistan province were Bahawalpur, Dera Ismail Khan, Hyderabad, Kalat, Khairpur, Lahore, Malakand, Multan, Peshawar, Quetta, Rawalpindi, and Sargodha; all named after their capitals except the capital of Malakand was Saidu, and Rawalpindi was administered from Islamabad.
 The province also incorporated the former Omani enclave of Gwadar following its purchase in 1958, and the former Federal Capital Territory (Karachi) in 1958; the latter in 1960 forming a new division in its own right.

 In 1970, the Martial Law Office was dissolved by General Yahya Khan who disestablished the state of West Pakistan.
 On 1 July 1970, the provisional assemblies of Balochistan, Punjab, Sindh, and Khyber Pakhtunkhwa, Office of Prime minister, and much of the civil institutions were revived and re-established by the decree signed by Yahya Khan.
 The four provinces and four administrative units retained their current status and local governments were constitutionally established in 1970 to manage and administer the provisional autonomy given to the provinces in 1970.

-Admistration
+Geography

+West Pakistan was extremely diverse in terms of geography, climate, and variety of wildlife.
+North-Western West Pakistan was mountainous, Punjab and Sindh were semi-arid, and the Baluchistan region in particular was predominantly desert.
+West Pakistan had a varied relief, consisting as it does of plains, plateaux and mountains watered by the Indus River and its tributaries.
+Climatically, West Pakistan had a continental type of climate without extensive rainfall.
+Due to its low rainfall, the main crops of West Pakistan were wheat, millets, and cotton and any crop that did not require much water.

+Administration

 West Pakistan Province Comprises in 12 divisions, 45 districts and 6 agencies.

 The administration of West Pakistan Province is given below: